pygame-community/pygame-ce/docs/reST/ref/event.rst

    .. versionchangedold:: 1.9.5 Added ``pump`` argument

-   .. versionchanged:: 2.5.3 ``eventtype`` is no longer an optional argument
+   .. versionchanged:: 2.5.3 no longer mistakenly returns an event when ``eventtype`` is None or not passed.

    .. ## pygame.event.peek ##